OpenDFM/ChemDFM/README.md

 ![Main Image](https://github.com/OpenDFM/ChemDFM/raw/main/docs/static/images/main.png)

-ChemDFM is the pioneering open-sourced dialogue foundation model for Chemistry and molecule science, which is build based on LLaMa-13B.
-ChemDFM outperforms the open-sourced LLMs in all the typical tasks of chemistry, and even reach comparable or higher performances of GPT-4.
+ChemDFM is the pioneering open-sourced dialogue foundation model for Chemistry and molecular science, which is built based on LLaMa-13B.
+ChemDFM outperforms the open-sourced LLMs in all the typical tasks of chemistry, and even reaches comparable or higher performances to GPT-4.
 For more details, please refer to [our paper](https://arxiv.org/abs/2401.14818).

 ## News

+* **2025-04-16**: Our paper is accepted by *Cell Report Physical Science*.
+The published version can be accessed [HERE](https://www.sciencedirect.com/science/article/pii/S2666386425001225)
 * **2024-11-09**: [ChemDFM-v1.5-8B](https://huggingface.co/OpenDFM/ChemDFM-v1.5-8B) is released!
-We implemented our domain pre-training and instruction tuning precedure on a stronger base model LLaMA-3-8B.
+We implemented our domain pre-training and instruction tuning procedure on a stronger base model LLaMA-3-8B.
 * **2024-06-13**: The results on the comprehensive science benchmark [SciKnowEval](https://huggingface.co/datasets/hicai-zju/SciKnowEval) show that "ChemDFM emerged as one of the top open-source models by continuing pre-training and fine-tuning on a vast corpus of scientific literature".
 * **2024-04-17**: The evaluation data (including instructions) we used in our paper is released on [GitHub](https://github.com/OpenDFM/ChemDFM)
 * **2024-03-12**: The parameter of [ChemDFM-v1.0-13B](https://huggingface.co/OpenDFM/ChemDFM-v1.0-13B) is open-sourced!